EOSgithub/linked-blog-starter-md/EH - Relic Compendium.md

 Lunar Warden Set (Usable by: Ranger or Insight 7+) Astral Affinity T1: You learn the (moon)light cantrip and have advantage on saving throws against all effects caused by Eldritch Moons.
 Additionally, you gain magical darkvision out to a range of 60 feet.

 Moon Conduit T1: Wisdom or half Insight times per long rest, you can channel a Moon Conduit from one of the Eldritch Moons.
-Your duality die of hope becomes a d12.
+Your duality dies becomes d12 & d8.

 Lunar Alignement T2: If you use a Moon Conduit that belongs to the moon currently looming over the world, your abilities become more powerful.
 Your Moon Conduits recharche on a short rest.